craftcms/commerce/docs/subscriptions.md

 Commerce has the following subscription statuses:

-- `active` - if a subscription is within a paid billing cycle, it is considered active, even if it's set to cancel at the end of the current billing cycle.
+- `active` - if a subscription is within a paid billing cycle, it is considered active, even if it’s set to cancel at the end of the current billing cycle.
 - `canceled` - if a subscription is outside of a paid billing cycle, it is considered to be canceled, if it was canceled by the user.
 - `expired` - if a subscription is outside of a paid billing cycle, it is considered to be expired if has been marked as such by the gateway, either because it was set to a fixed amount of billing cycles or a payment failed.
 - `trial` - if a subscription is within the set amount of trial days from the beginning of the subscription.